-Teachers often learn the hard way that weaknesses in our personal lives can carry over to our teaching styles.
-The good news is that the skills and strengths that we had before we started waking up at 5 AM are still there, also.
+As a teacher, you’ve likely learned that weaknesses in your personal life carry over to your teaching style.
+Maybe you’ve even learned this the hard way.
+The good news is that the skills and strengths that you had before you started waking up at 5 AM are still there, also.
 Consider your answers to the questions below as you try to channel your personal strengths into classroom success.

 What are your interests outside of school?

 What are your “disinterests?”

 Extra effort can pay off, but beware of signing on to spend personal time on activities you hate.
 As an un-athletic, uncoordinated person with negative memories of childhood sports, I realized too late it was a bad idea to start a fourth grade soccer team.
-It turns out that coaching team sports not only involved standing in the sun for hours, but also scheduling games, ordering uniforms, getting insurance, and trying to get the kids to stop arguing over whether a play was fair – which was surprisingly hard to do when everything you know about a sport comes from a For Dummies guidebook.
+It turns out that coaching team sports not only involved standing in the sun for hours, but also scheduling games, ordering uniforms, getting insurance, and trying to get the kids to stop arguing over whether a play was fair—which was surprisingly hard to do when everything you know about a sport comes from a For Dummies guidebook.
+(I believe I spent a disproportionate amount of time yelling the term “off sides!” at fourth graders who knew much more about soccer than I did.)
 Extra curricular volunteer activities should never feel like more of a chore than your actual job requirements.

 What personal challenges have you overcome on your path to being a teacher?